peng-ling/Udacity-FSWD-P4-Design_a_game/README.md

 ### cancel_game

 - Purpose: Chancel a running game.
+- HTTP method: POST
 - Argument: urlsafe_game_key
 - return value in case of success: 'Game deleted!'
 - return value in case game could not be deleted because it's still running: 'Cant delete Game which is not over!'
-- In case game was not found a exception is thrown, with message: 'Game not found!'
+- In case game was not found an exception is thrown, with message: 'Game not found!'

 ### create_user

+- Purpose: Create a new user
+- HTTP method: POST
+- Arguments: user_name, email
+- return value in case of success: 'User [user_name] has been success created'.
+- In case user already exists an exception is thron, with message: 'A User with that name already exists!'

 ### get_average_attempts_remaining